rabbitmq/rabbitmq-website/site/heartbeats.md

 ## <a id="stomp" class="anchor" href="#stomp">Heartbeats in STOMP</a>

 [STOMP 1.2 includes heartbeats](https://stomp.github.io/stomp-specification-1.2.html#Heart-beating).
-In STOMP, heartbeat timeouts can be assymetrical: that is to say, client and server can use different values.
+In STOMP, heartbeat timeouts can be asymmetrical: that is to say, client and server can use different values.
 RabbitMQ STOMP plugin fully supports this feature.